TheAsianNextDoor/solid-quality/README.md

 ## Scripts

+`build` - Runs Vite in build mode and outputs to dist folder

 `check-updates` - Checks for updates on all npm modules that don't match the ncurc.json file

 `clean` - Removes node_modules and package-lock.json for a clean install

-`coverage` - Runs Vitest in coverage mode
+`coverage` - Runs Vite in coverage mode

 `coverage:view` - View the coverage html file for more granular details

-`build` - Runs Vitest in build mode and outputs to dist folder

-`dev` - Runs Vitest in dev
+`db:reset` - Resets db through prisma

+`dev` - Starts local docker MySQL DB and starts solid project

-`fix` - Runs prettier and eslint on repo
+`format` - Runs a fix prettier and eslint on repo

 `playwright:test` - Runs all playwright files